top of page

 It’s to learn how to move between them with a little more awareness, support, and self-trust.

-We start with resetting your system and gently reconnecting with your body.
-Because before you can change your thoughts or habits, your nervous system needs to feel safe enough to be here.
+We start by gently reconnecting with your body.
+Because before you can change your thoughts or habits, you need to feel safe enough to be here.

 • Noticing your breath for a few seconds